mattcarlotta/snackables/README.md

 #### Load dir

-For some use cases, you may want to manually load an **env.config.json** file **not** located at the project's root directory and pass its arguments to the [config method](#config-method).
-To do so, pass `load` an environment name as the first argument and a directory name as a second argument:
+For some use cases, you may want to manually load an **env.config.json** configuration file that is **not** located at the project's root directory and pass its returned environment configuration to the [config method](#config-method).
+To do so, pass `load` an environment name as the first argument and an directory absolute path as a second argument:

 ```js
 const { config, load } = require("snackables");